API-Labels/etiketo/spec.md

 ## Etiketo Link Labels

-In an Etiketo document, the `links` member is an object that contains all link labels as members.
+In an etiketo document, the `links` member is an object that contains all link labels as members.
 Each member in the `links` object constitutes an API link label.
 Link labels are either URIs or sets of URIs.

 Etiketo link labels generally follow the model established by [RFC 8288 (Web Linking)](https://tools.ietf.org/html/rfc8288).